 Native Americans often used clusters of pine needles to clean their teeth.
 While the experience seems to be somewhat uncomfortable, the thin pine needles effectively reached areas in between the teeth.
 Chewing on pine needles helps reduce odors in the mouth and leaves the breath nice and fresh.

 Aboriginals were also known to use twigs as toothbrushes.
 Indigenous trees such as Oak or Maple were used among Native Americans as well as the colonies that had settled from England.
 Similar to the miswak stick, twigs were chewed on and softened to create ideal bristles for brushing.

 While the Japanese have adopted conventional methods of brushing, their execution of the oral hygiene task is taken very seriously.
 Hamigaki (or tooth-brushing) is practiced after every meal.
 The practice is taken so seriously that hamigaki has become a part of a school child’s routine.
-Songs, like the one by Shonen Knife below, have even been created to keep children entertained while brushing and ensure that they are brushing for the appropriate amount of time.
+Songs have even been created to keep children entertained while brushing and ensure that they are brushing for the appropriate amount of time.
 We should take note!

 We’d suggest you follow a more Japanese style of brushing before trying out some twigs.

-For more information on oral health in Beverly Hills, schedule an appointment with Dr. Rodney Raanan today.
+For more information on oral health, schedule an appointment with the top cosmetic dentist in Beverly Hills

 Come in for a consultation and find out all about the best cosmetic dentistry in Beverly Hills.
 Let Rifkin Raanan help you Own Your Smile™.Call Now (310) 205-5300 / Book an Appointment